dokun1/Lumina/README.md

 ## Background

-[David Okun](https://twitter.com/dokun24) has experience working with image processing, and he thought it would be a nice thing to have a camera module that allows you to stream images, capture photos and videos, and **(eventually)** have a module that lets you plug in a CoreML model, and it streams the object predictions back to you alongside the video frames.
+[David Okun](https://twitter.com/dokun24) has experience working with image processing, and he thought it would be a nice thing to have a camera module that allows you to stream images, capture photos and videos, and have a module that lets you plug in a CoreML model, and it streams the object predictions back to you alongside the video frames.

 ## Install